All Episodes

 Consistently asymmetrical.

-Which is how you know it's architecture, as opposed to just pile of rocks.
+Which is how you know its architecture as opposed to just pile of rocks.

-He extended that to include the face, and can see, of course, approaching it from the artistic perspective, finally saw what I was trying to say at the UN, That if this thing was real and made by somebody, it would be consistent with the whole of Cydonia, which had this elegant, underlying asymmetry, there was a mathematical pattern to it, and we should expect that they were trying to say something profound with this mile-long, thousand-foot-high thing, and it may, in fact, harken back to the most ancient terrestrial examples.
+He extended that to include the base, and Conthillia, of course, approaching it from the artistic perspective, finally saw what I was trying to say at the UN, that if this thing was real and made by somebody, it would be consistent with the whole of Sidonia,

-Because there's somebody that I need to really credit for confirming this model.
+I've got to tell a story here because there's somebody that I need to really credit for confirming this model.

-You know, more data points to fill out the model that we're in fact dealing with something which has touched two worlds.
+And we've turned up extraordinary connecting tissue, you know, more data points to fill out the model that we're in fact dealing with something which has touched two worlds.

-Well, a gentleman several years ago, after I did the UN thing, called me one day.
+Well, a gentleman several years ago after I did the UN thing called me one day.

 His name is George Haas.

-He has a partner, a geologist.
+And he has a partner, a geologist.

 George is an artist.

-He's an anthropologist turned artist.
+He's an anthropologist, turned artist.

 Works in the New York City area.